aqeelanwar/PEDRA/unreal_envs/readme.md

 ## Extracting position of the drone in the environment
-Even before running your algorithm, you might want to define some key positions for the drone for example which positions should the drone reset to after crash, what should be the goal position of the drone etc. This includes finding a suitable drone position in the environment and extracting the coordinates of this position
+Even before running your algorithm, you might want to define some key positions for the drone.
+For example, which position the drone should reset to after crash, what should be the goal position of the drone etc. This includes finding a suitable drone position in the environment and extracting the coordinates of this position

 PEDRA provides two ways of doing that
 ### 1. Running PEDRA in move_around mode: